 Bio

 My academic path through undergraduate and graduate degrees had many bumps along the road, mistakes, luck, hard work, and a lot of fun.
 My formal biology training is in ecology and evolution with an emphasis on population ecology and genetics of birds and mammals.
 Previously, I taught biology courses for several years at Haskell Indian Nations University in Lawrence, KS.
+Prior to coming to Iowa State, I was the Research Program Coordinator for a large (~400-500 students, 3700+ alumni) biological sciences program: the Biology Scholars Program at UC Berkeley 2011-2014 where I coordinated a variety of different research training programs.
+The STEM Scholars is modeled after this outstanding program and aims to have a similar impact on its members, their families, and our society.

 Lewis & Clark College, BS Biology